springload/draftail/README.md

 ## Credits

 Draftail is made possible by the work of [Springload](https://github.com/springload/).
 View the full list of [contributors](https://github.com/springload/draftail/graphs/contributors).
 [MIT](LICENSE) licensed.
+The [draftail.org](https://github.com/thibaudcolas/draftail.org) documentation and demos are powered by [Netlify](https://www.netlify.com/).